-Internal exclusion to remove a child from their classroom for a limited time period relative to the incident or repetition of incidents, measured in hour increments.
+Internal suspension (Time in) to remove a child from their classroom for a limited time period relative to the incident or repetition of incidents, measured in hour increments.

-External exclusion - all decisions to exclude are serious and only taken as a last resort or where the breach of the school rules is persistent or serious.
-It is the school's intention that any fixed term exclusions will be of the shortest time deemed possible, with the intention to re-group and adapt provision for the pupil that will support the pupil in a slightly different way for them to be successful in the future.
-Any exclusions will be discussed with the Director of Education at TPAT prior to decision.
+External suspension - all decisions to exclude are serious and only taken as a last resort or where the breach of the school rules is persistent or serious.
+It is the school's intention that any fixed term suspension will be of the shortest time deemed possible, with the intention to re-group and adapt provision for the pupil that will support the pupil in a slightly different way for them to be successful in the future.
+Any suspensions will be discussed with the Director of Education at TPAT prior to decision.

-Reduced timetable - continued fixed term exclusions may lead to a reduced timetable for the child if it is our belief that a reduced timetable would have a positive impact on the child's behaviour, prior to returning to school full-time education as soon as possible.
+Reduced timetable - continued suspension may lead to a reduced timetable for the child if it is our belief that a reduced timetable would have a positive impact on the child's behaviour, prior to returning to school full-time education as soon as possible.
 This will be discussed and agreed with the parents prior to its instigation and reported to the local authority.
 A clear review date will be identified.

 The following is a list of DfE examples where more serious sanctions may be required.
 Please note that we will always make reasonable adjustments for all pupils with SEND to fully support them in meeting our behaviour expectations.
+This list is not exhaustive and these are just examples of the sorts of behaviours that my result in a more serious sanction.